slbabin/quiz/README.md

   - [Codeanywhere:](https://codeanywhere.com/) Codeanywhere is a cloud-based integrated development environment that includes a built-in code editor, a fully-featured development environment for servers and containers, an integrated debugger, and live collaboration tools.
   - [Photopea:](https://www.photopea.com/) Online photo editor.
 Used for editing images.
   - [Balsamiq:](https://balsamiq.com/wireframes/) Was used to create the wireframes.
-  - [Google fonts:](https://fonts.google.com/) Used to import the 'Monserat' and Anto fonts into the style.css file which is used on all pages throughout the project.
+  - [Google fonts:](https://fonts.google.com/) Used to import the 'Monserat' and Anton fonts into the style.css file which is used on all pages throughout the project.

 ## Credits
 __Content__